 The Control Line tool is a graduated filter that uses the Control Points technology (Upoints).

-Two selectivity parameters define the sensitivity of the tool, according to the color (Chroma) or to the luminosity (Luma), for total control of the effect.
+Two selectivity parameters define its sensitivity according to the color (Chroma) or to the luminosity (Luma), for total control of the effect.

-1- Left click to start the border at 100% opacity (continuous line)
+– Left click to start the border at 100% opacity (continuous line (b)

-– The movement defines the transition area: gradient towards 0% opacity (dotted line) and orientates the whole in the same action (b)
+– The movement defines the transition area according to a gradient towards 0% opacity (dotted line) and orientates the whole in the same action (d)

-2- Click and drag the dropper initially placed next to the tool indicator to define the reference area (d)
+– Click and drag the dropper initially placed next to the tool indicator to define the reference area (f)

 The angular position is changed by moving the indicator (the handle) on the dotted line.

-* On the other hand, for a precise angular position close to the horizon, press ctrl to rotate the filter without aligning it with the horizontal or vertical (c)
+– For a precise angular position, close to the horizon, press ctrl key to rotate the mask without aligning it with the horizontal or vertical (d)

-The two lines can be moved by clicking on any point on the line.
+– The two lines can be moved separately by clicking on any point on the line (other than on the indicator) (e)

-– Adjust Chroma to modify the range according to the tone of the selected color
+– Adjust Chroma according to the hue of the selected color

-– Adjust Luma to modify the range according to the brightness of the area
+– Adjust Luma according to the brightness of the area

 – Move the dropper to define the mask precisely